Are you looking for the best museums in Cleveland to visit?

 Website: Cleveland Museum of Natural History

 The Cleveland History Center is a great museum to check out if you’re interested in the history of Northeast Ohio.
-The museum houses exhibits that tell the story of the region through items, documents and artifacts.
+The museum houses exhibits that tell the story of the region through items, artwork and artifacts across multiple buildings – including two former mansions.
 This is also where you can ride Grand Carousel from the former Euclid Beach Park.

-The Crawford Auto-Aviation Museum within the Cleveland History Center contains artifacts and exhibits around the history of transportation, with 170 antique automobiles, 12 aircraft, and more on display.
+The Crawford Auto-Aviation Museum within the Cleveland History Center contains exhibits around the history of transportation, with 170 antique automobiles, 12 aircraft, and more on display.

 Hours: Open Thursday from 12 p.m. until 8 p.m. and Friday through Sunday from 10 a.m. until 4 p.m.